Soluto/oauth-seamless-flow/draft-oauth-jwt-otp-client-assertion.md

 The value of the "client_assertion_type" is "urn:ietf:params:oauth:client-assertion-type:JWS-otp".

-The value of the "client_assertion" parameter contains a single JWS.
+The value of the "client_assertion" parameter contains a single JWS, as defined in {{!RFC7515}}.
 It MUST NOT contain more than one JWS.

 The following example demonstrates client authentication using a JWS during the presentation of an authorization code grant in an access token request (with extra line breaks for display purposes only):